-Non-Contested Election: If there are no additional nominees, it is a non-contested election, and the vote may be by voice.
+Non-Contested Election: If there is only one nominee for a position, it is a non-contested election, and the vote may be by voice.
 However, if a member requests a vote by ballot for any office, the request must be recognized and voted upon by the membership without debate.

-Contested Elections: If there are additional nominees, they should be introduced and given two minutes to speak.
-This is considered a contested election and the vote must be by ballot with only current members voting.
+Contested Elections: If there is more than one nominee for a position, it is a contested election.
+Each person is introduced and given two minutes to speak.
+The vote must be by ballot with only current members voting.
 Have paper on hand to distribute.
 It is permissible to use both voice and ballot voting for one election where offices with only one candidate use a voice vote and offices with more than one candidate use ballot vote.

 Voters and Ballots: It is necessary to verify who is a PTA member prior to conducting a contested election by using the membership roster.
 The presiding officer appoints a Teller Committee.
-No nominee should serve as a Teller.
+No nominee may serve as a Teller.
 The presiding officer counts the members eligible to vote in the election.
 The tellers distribute, collect, and count ballots and provide a signed report to the presiding officer.
 A nominee may designate a person to observe the ballot count.
 For each contested office, the Teller Committee Report should include the number of members eligible to vote, the number of votes cast, number of illegal ballots, number needed to elect, list of candidates, and number of votes each candidate received.
 See the Teller Report Form at the end of this section.

 Illegal ballots include two ballots folded together, a ballot including the names of too many candidates, or an unintelligible ballot.
-If the meaning of an unintelligible ballot is doubtful but the ballot would not affect the results of the election, the ballot shall be ignored.
+If the meaning of an unintelligible ballot is doubtful but the ballot would not affect the results of the election, the ballot may be ignored.
 If the ballot affects the outcome, it is shown to the chair who should ask the membership for a ruling.
 The chair of the Teller Committee reads the report for each contested office and gives the report to the presiding officer.
 The presiding officer rereads the report and announces the results for each office.
 The secretary enters the Teller Committee Report including counts and totals in the minutes.

+An affirmative majority count constitutes an election.
 If no candidate receives a majority of the votes cast for the office, then it is necessary to re-ballot.
 The voting members must first be recounted.
 If a member eligible to vote was not present when the original ballot was cast but arrives in time for another vote, the member is entitled to vote.
 Following the announcement of the vote, the chair of the tellers moves that the ballots be destroyed.

-Assuming Office: Those elected assume office as specified in the Bylaws.
+Those elected assume office as specified in the Bylaws.
 An officer serves until a successor is elected.
-If a vacancy occurs after the election, the vacancy is filled after the newly elected officers assume office, according to the method of filling vacancies prescribed in the Bylaws under Article VI, Section 7 (May 2022 rev.).
+If a vacancy occurs after the election, the vacancy is filled as prescribed in the Bylaws under Article VI.